Eating Sushi During Pregnancy – Is It Safe?

 - Flying Fish Egg

 - Sea Urchin Roe

 What Kind of Sushi Should Pregnant Women Avoid?

-Pregnant women should avoid sushi using fish with high levels of mercury, which include these apart from shark, swordfish and Mexican tilefish:
+Pregnant women should avoid sushi using fish with high levels of mercury, which include the list given below apart from shark, swordfish, and Mexican tilefish:

 - Blue marlin